Actinology –

 - Orthography – The art of writing words with the proper letters according to the standard usage.
 Formed by orthos, “straight, correct”, plus graphein, “to write”.

-- Orthopaedics - The branch of science concerned with the disorder or deformities of the spine and joints specially in children.
-Formed by orthos, "straight", plus Greek paidos, "children".
+- Orthopaedics – The branch of science concerned with the disorder or deformities of the spine and joints specially in children.
+Formed by orthos, “straight”, plus Greek paidos, “children”.An orthopedist is one who deals with the natural deformities in the human body.

 - Orthopraxy – Correct practice or procedure for a specific purpose.
 Formed by orthos, “correct” plus Greek praxis, “to do, to act”.